-Losing a loved one is devastating under any circumstances, but when your loss is due to another’s negligence, the situation can become as complicated and overwhelming as it is emotional.
+Losing a loved one is devastating under any circumstances but when your loss is due to another person’s negligence or recklessness, the situation can become as complicated and overwhelming as it is emotional.

 - Assess the value of your claim

-- Ensure that documents are filled out properly and filed on time
+- Ensure that all documentation is filled out properly and filed on time

 - Gather any necessary evidence